Table of Contents

 Surprisingly the write-up has amassed 1500 reads.
 This young swimmer is just as popular as Hidilyn Diaz (Weight Lifting), Mary Joy Tabal (Athletics), or Ochoa (Jujitsu).
 So when we heard the news that Modjeh had broken a national age-grade record.
 We were quick to write a follow-up.
 Pinoyathletics started with Athletics but quickly became the voice ‘roar’ of the Filipino Athlete.

 First, note Modjeh is a Filipino-Iranian hence the surname.
 Modjeh was born towards the end of 2006.
 Took the Filipino 200m Butterfly age Grade Record for 13 and Under.
-Her mark was 2:25.82, which broke the record set by Regina Maria Paz Castrillo at the Speedo League NCR Leg 1, on August 8, 2013.
-This new mark was established at the 2018 Middle Eastern Open Swimming Championships held at the Hamdan Sports Complex in Dubai, the United Arab Emirates, on February 18.
+Her mark was 2:25.82, which broke the record set by Regina Maria Paz Castrillo at the Speedo League NCR Leg 1 on August 8, 2013. we established this new mark at the 2018 Middle Eastern Open Swimming Championships held at the Hamdan Sports Complex in Dubai, the United Arab Emirates, on February 18.

 Please note that even though the media has been noted as a National Junior Record, the actual Junior Record is 2:18.80, set by Marichi Gandionco in 2004 as a 14-year-old.
 The age division which Modjeh will move up to next year.